PierBover/fastify-vite-svelte-template/README.md

 ## SSR

-The files in the `/ssr-pages` directory will only be rendered in the server.
-If you want client-side interactivity, add an interactive island.
+The `.svelte` files in the `/ssr-pages` directory will be used for rendering HTML in the server.
+If you want client-side interactivity, add an interactive island to your page.
 Islands will be first rendered in the server, and then hydrated in the client.

 Check the `server.js` file to see how to render a Svelte module.
 In your Fastify code first import the `renderSsr()` function: